JacksonBurns/fastprop/paper/additional_file_1.md

 The Tukey test is used to check for pairwise statistical differences between the three models.
 The best performing model(s) which are statistically significantly different from the others are shown in bold.

-For further information about exact software versions for reproducing these results, see this GitHub repository which hosts both the training code and the results: [github.com/JacksonBurns/fastprop-benchmark](https://github.com/JacksonBurns/fastprop-benchmark).
 \newpage

 \blandscape